mvllow/modes.nvim/tests/readme.md

 # Testing

-> Refer to the project's `Makefile` for all available options

 ## Running Tests

 To run tests, refer to the `Makefile` in the root directory of this project.
 Once there, run `make test` to begin tests.

 ```sh
 make test